-- Beginning in the first month of the cycle, on-call meetings and monthly steering committee meetings take place.
-These tasks will be continuously executed throughout the duration of the plan cycle. - Commencing as early as the second month of the cycle, plan-related material will be posted on the TPO website. - In the fourth and fifth months, the goals, objectives, and policies (GOP's) of the LRTP are to be refined. - During the fifth through seventh months, the PI Plan and Program will be developed. - A series of promotional brochures will be developed and distributed to the public: - The first brochure serves to promote the LRTP and introduce the plan to the public. - The second brochure will be developed and distributed halfway through the LRTP process in the second year of the cycle.
+- A series of promotional brochures will be developed and distributed to the public: - o The first brochure serves to promote the LRTP and introduce the plan to the public. - The second brochure will be developed and distributed halfway through the LRTP process in the first year of the cycle.
 It provides more detailed material including census data, traffic problem areas and possible solutions to traffic problems.
 This PI tool also invites the public to participate in the LRTP process and encourages feedback from the community. - The final brochure will be developed towards the end of the cycle and serves as the executive summary.
-It will be distributed once the plan is completed. - Community outreach workshops/events will be held during the entire LRTP cycle. - Executive summary documents will be published after the document has been adopted. - > LRTP related issues and products will be presented to the TPC and CTAC. - LRTP materials will be discussed and distributed at local community outreach events. - A public hearing will be held at a TPO Governing Board meeting and must be advertised 14-days prior to going before the TPO Governing Board for adoption. - Prior to the public hearing, the draft document will be posted on the TPO website for a 30-day period to give the general public the opportunity to provide final comments.
+It will be distributed once the plan is completed. - Community outreach workshops/events will be held during the LRTP cycle. - > Social media will be utilized to announce and document events, and to inform citizens how to participate in the LRTP process. - Executive summary documents will be published after the document has been adopted.

-Amendments to the LRTP will be advertised 14-days prior to going before the TPO Governing Board for adoption.
+- LRTP related issues and products will be presented to the TPC and CTAC for review and input. - ➤ LRTP materials will be discussed and distributed at local community outreach events. - A public hearing will be held at a TPO Governing Board meeting and must be advertised 14-days prior to going before the TPO Governing Board for adoption. - Prior to the public hearing, the draft document will be posted on the TPO website for a 30-day period to give the general public the opportunity to provide final comments. - Amendments to the LRTP will be advertised 14-days prior to going before the TPO Governing Board for adoption with the accessible location, date, and time.

-The general public can access the LRTP on the TPO website at www.miamidadempo.org or call (305) 375-4507 to speak with the Project Manager for more information.
+The general public can access the LRTP on the TPO website at www.miamidadetpo.org or call 305-375-4507 to speak with the Project Manager for more information.